 * This course can be taken as an elective if it is not taken to satisfy a requirement.

 Free Electives (up to 6 units)

 Students may take up to 6 units of free electives.
-Any course numbered 401 or greater in the engineering, physics or mathematics departments, excluding the exceptions listed below, are approved by the department as electives.
+Any course numbered 401 or greater in the Engineering (with the prefix of BME, CSE, EECE, ESE, or MEMS), Physics or Mathematics department, excluding the exceptions listed below, are approved by the department as electives.
 In addition courses from the business school with a DAT designation and number of 500 or above may also be used as free electives.

-E60-505 - Communication tools for Academic and Professional Success
+E60 505: Communication Tools for Academic and Professional Success

-McKelvey School of Engineering requires all incoming international students who submit a TOEFL or IETLS score or has not obtained a minimum of 3 years of education in the U.S. to take a course in communication.
+The McKelvey School of Engineering requires all incoming international students who submit a TOEFL or IETLS score or has not obtained a minimum of three years of education in the U.S. to take a course in communication.
 This new course was first offered in Fall of 2018.
 This course does not cost extra for full-time students and is not counted toward the degree or the GPA.